-Naturally, there is an ongoing effort to find efficient constructions of unitary $t$-designs~\cite{cleve2015near,harrow2009random}.
+There is an ongoing effort to find efficient constructions of unitary $t$-designs \cite{cleve2015near,harrow2009random}.
 In a seminal result, Brand\~{a}o, Harrow and Horodecki proved that local random quantum circuits are approximate unitary $t$-designs after the application of $O(n^2t^{10.5})$ random gates for all $t\leq O(2^{0.4n})$~\cite{brandao_local_2016}.
-This result has several consequences and many results~\cite{harrow2018approximate,onorati2017mixing,nakata2017efficient,mezher2018efficient} on the design property of random processes over the unitary group directly depend on the bound from Ref.~\cite{brandao_local_2016}.
+This result has several consequences and many results~\cite{harrow2018approximate,onorati2017mixing,nakata2017efficient,mezher2018efficient} on the statistical properties of random processes over the unitary group directly depend on the bound from Ref.~\cite{brandao_local_2016}.

-Recently, unitary $t$-designs played a key role in lower bounding the quantum circuit complexity~\cite{brandao_complexity_2019,brandao2016efficient}.
+Recently, unitary $t$-designs played a key role in lower bounding quantum circuit complexity~\cite{brandao_complexity_2019,brandao2016efficient}.
 Here, Ref.~\cite{brandao_complexity_2019} shows that strong notions of quantum circuit complexity of a unitary $t$-design can be lower bounded by $\Omega(nt)$ with high probability.
 Combined with the design depth from Ref.~\cite{brandao_local_2016}, this roughly implies that the complexity of most quantum circuit of depth $T$ can be lower bounded by $\Omega(T^{1/10.5})$.
 This line of research is inspired by the Brown-Susskind conjecture~\cite{brown2018second} in the context of the AdS/CFT correspondence~\cite{susskind2018black}.
 The conjecture states that the quantum circuit complexity grows at a linear rate for an exponentially long time.
 Indeed, Ref.~\cite{brandao_complexity_2019} implies such a linear lower bound in the limit of large local dimension~\cite{hunter2019unitary} (it was later shown that a scaling of $\sim 6t^2$ for the local dimension is sufficient~\cite{haferkamp2021improved}).
 More recently, a variant of the Brown-Susskind conjecture for random quantum circuits was proven for the special case of the exact circuit complexity~\cite{haferkamp2021linear}.
 However, for error-robust (and therefore more operational) notions of quantum circuit complexity and for random quantum circuits over qubits, the best lower bound for exponentially long times is $\Omega(T^{1/10.5})$.